rover07/Open-Src-Programs/README.md

 | [Nasqueron DevOps & Dev Open Source Program](http://join.nasqueron.org/) | No | | Whole Year | | N/A
 | [Social Summer Of Code (SSOC)](https://hack2skill.com/hack/ssoc) | No | [timeline](https://hack2skill.com/hack/ssoc)| Sat Apr 01 2023 | Mon Jul 31 2023 |N/A

-* *Interns must be currently enrolled or employed at a U.S. university or other research institution and must currently reside in, and be eligible to work in, the United States.<br>
-* ** OSoC is only open to Belgian students.

-hallenge has temporarily stopped accepting international applications.

 ## 🤝 How to Contribute

 ### For sending a PR:-
-- Please use any ReadMe editor, my favourite editor is [Stackedit.io](https://stackedit.io/app#).
+- Please use any ReadMe editor, my favorite editor is [Stackedit.io](https://stackedit.io/app#).
-- Follow the pattern of this doc to add new events in the list.
+- Follow the pattern of this doc to add new events to the list.
 - Don't forget to add the link to the event. **(IMPORTANT)**
--   Pick an open issue from the  [issue list](https://github.com/anubhavsingh16/Open-Source-Events/issues)  and claim it in the comments.
+-   Pick an open issue from the  [issue list](https://github.com/rover07/Open-Src-Programs/issues)  and claim it in the comments.
 After approval fix the issue and send us a pull request (PR).
 -   All the PR’s need to be sent to the appropriate branch (usually "master").

 ### To Open an issue:-